sassoftware/iot-kubernetes-monitoring-esp/README.md

     ./deploy_monitoring_viya.sh
     ```

-For more information about the installation of the SAS Viya monitoring layer as well as on the optional logging
+For more information about the deployment of the monitoring layer of the SAS Viya platform as well as on the optional logging
 component for logs originating from applications other than SAS Event Stream Processing, see
 [SAS Viya Monitoring for Kubernetes](https://github.com/sassoftware/viya4-monitoring-kubernetes).

 [&#11014;](#top) Top
 ### Deploy Custom Dashboards

-The dashboards installed with SAS Event Stream Processing Monitoring for Kubernetes are intended to provide an example
+The dashboards that are deployed with SAS Event Stream Processing Monitoring for Kubernetes are intended to provide an example
 of the kind of monitoring that can be achieved through Grafana.
 Since the dashboards are provisioned as part of the
-installation, they cannot be modified directly in Grafana.
+deployment, they cannot be modified directly in Grafana.
 It is therefore recommended to either change their source
 code, or to create copies to work on.
 They can be cloned and modified to create even more sophisticated dashboards to,
 for example, target different metrics or trigger alerts.
 The source code for the sample dashboards can be found in the
 `$USER_DIR/monitoring/dashboards` directory.